nudicoinchain/nudicoin/doc/tor.md

-# TOR SUPPORT IN FSOCIETY CORE
+# TOR SUPPORT IN NUDI CORE
 =======================

 It is possible to run Nudi Core as a Tor hidden service, and connect to such services.